How to block common AI crawlers with the Raptive Ads WordPress plugin

 Blocking AI crawlers - Robots.txt entries.png

-Many large publishers like The New York Times, Wall Street Journal, Vox, and Reuters have already blocked most or all of these AI crawlers using this method.
+Many large publishers, including The New York Times, Wall Street Journal, Vox, and Reuters, have already blocked most or all of these AI crawlers using this method.

 What if I don't see these options in my plugin settings?